Metabolic kidney stone service

 Making the clinic virtual

-We are in the process of making the service fully virtual permanently, so that in most cases you will not need to attend the Royal Free for a face to face appointment.
+We are in the process of making the service fully virtual permanently, so that in most cases you will not need to attend the Royal Free London for a face to face appointment.
 You will receive a text regarding your e-appointment.
 If you are a new patient, you will usually receive another text asking you to make arrangements to complete blood and 24 hour urine tests in advance.
-These should be completed at least 3 weeks in advance of your appointment as the results take some time and need to be available to discuss at your clinic.
+These should be completed at least three weeks in advance of your appointment as the results take some time and need to be available to discuss at your clinic.
 In some situations, testing may not be necessary especially if you already have some results available.

 For follow up patients, most tests will be done after the clinic.
 In this way we can discuss with you what tests are needed and you can then book blood tests online and/or collect urine collection bottles.